-ARE is a Bermuda-based reinsurance carrier that provides innovative and creative capital optimisation and risk management solutions to European life insurers.
+ARE is a Bermuda-based reinsurance carrier that provides capital optimisation and risk management solutions to European life insurers.
 It offers reinsurance solutions to insurers to free up capital, management capacities and operating resources, and enhance policyholder value.

 On 3 April 2018, ARE acquired Aegon Ireland plc (now known as Athora Ireland plc ("Athora Ireland")) from Aegon N.V.
-Athora Ireland, as a direct subsidiary of ARE, supports ARE's strategy to provide reinsurance solutions across the European insurance market.
+Athora Ireland, as a direct subsidiary of ARE, supports ARE's strategy to provide reinsurance solutions.